golioth/create-device/README.md

 # ✨ Quickstart

-To install the latest version of the Golioth CLI:
+To create a device using the latest version of the Golioth CLI:

 ```yaml
 - name: Checkout